HEALTH AND SAFETY OF WORKERS

 A term used in India for an armed goon or thug, often of lumpenproletarian origin.
 The revisionist and social-fascist so-called Communist Party of India (Marxist) [or CPM] has organized hermad gangs in the state of West Bengal to attack the masses and mass movements (such as those of the Adivasis in the Lalgarh area), and to serve as an auxiliary force to the police in working to suppress the rebellions of the people against their exploitive and oppressive rule on behalf of the capitalists and landlords.

 Prominent Russian revolutionary democrat, materialist philosopher and author.
 He is sometimes called the “father of Russian socialism”, but was more clearly one of the fathers of Russian radical populism (the Narodniks and later the Socialist-Revolutionaries).
-He is credited with creating the political climate that led to the emancipation of the Russian serfs in 1861.
+He is credited with creating the political climate that led to the formal emancipation of the Russian serfs in 1861.

 HERMAD or HARMAD